1kemuefuna/findvend/CONTRIBUTING.md

 # Contribution Guidelines

-We appreciate your interest in contributing to GeoVendor Finder!
+We appreciate your interest in contributing to findvend!
 Before you get started, please take a moment to review our contribution guidelines.

 ## Bug Reports

-If you encounter any bugs or unexpected behavior while using GeoVendor Finder, please help us by submitting a detailed bug report.
+If you encounter any bugs or unexpected behavior while using findvend, please help us by submitting a detailed bug report.
 Include the following information in your report:

 - A clear and descriptive title.
 - Steps to reproduce the issue.